mschenk7474/user-manual/README.md

 **Created by Mason Schenk** :game_die:

 ## What is Your Style?
-- Friendly
+- :bust_in_silhouette: Friendly
-- Organized
+- :notebook: Organized
-- Willing to Help
+- :construction_worker: Willing to Help
 ## What do you Value?
 - My Family & Friends
 - Personal Time